Public Key Encryption¶

 - encoder – A class that is able to decode the ciphertext.

-Decrypts the ciphertext using the nonce (explicitly, when passed as a parameter or implicitly, when omitted, as part of the ciphertext) and returns the plaintext message.
+Decrypts the ciphertext using the given nonce and returns the plaintext message.

 - ciphertext (bytes) – The encrypted message to decrypt.

 - nonce (bytes) – The nonce to use in the decryption.